-- 2.10 Applying that distinction, the Court held in Kline that the FOI Act did not apply to a request to the Official Secretary for access to documents relating to the administration of the Order of Australia, including decisions on the award of Australian honours.
-As to courts, the Court observed that the Act applies only to documents relating to the management and administration of registry and office resources, and not to documents relating to the discharge of the substantive powers and functions of adjudication or tasks that are referable to the exercise of judicial, rather than administrative, powers and functions. - 2.11 There is no similar exclusion from the FOI Act applying to tribunals, such as the Administrative Appeals Tribunal (AAT) and the Veterans' Review Board.
-They fall within the definition of 'prescribed authority' in s 4 of the Act, and the Act applies to those tribunals in the same manner as it applies to other agencies.
-In particular, a request for access may be made for a document in the possession of the tribunal that was created by a tribunal member for the purposes of an adjudication (though the exemption provisions may apply to any such request in the normal way).
+- 2.11 Applying that distinction, the High Court held in Kline that the FOI Act did not apply to an FOI request to the Official Secretary to the Governor General for access to documents relating to the administration of the Order of Australia, including decisions on the award of Australian honours.
+As to courts, the High Court observed that the FOI Act applies only to documents relating to the management and administration of registry and office resources, and not to documents relating to the discharge of the substantive powers and functions of adjudication or tasks referable to the exercise of judicial, rather than administrative, powers and functions. - 2.12 There is no similar exclusion from the FOI Act applying to tribunals, such as the Administrative Review Tribunal (ART) and the Veterans' Review Board.
+Tribunals fall within the definition of 'prescribed authority' in s 4 of the FOI Act and the FOI Act applies to them in the same way as it applies to other agencies.
+In particular, an FOI request may be made for access to a document in the possession of the tribunal that was created by a tribunal member for the purpose of an adjudication (though the exemption provisions may apply to any such FOI request in the usual way).